Genrep-Software/style-guides/c++/cppguide.md

-a higher performance overhead (in fact, the performance drop from single inheritance to multiple inheritance can often be greater than the performance drop from ordinary to virtual dispatch), and because it risks leading to \"diamond\" inheritance patterns, which are prone to ambiguity, confusion, and outright bugs.
+a higher performance overhead (in fact, the performance drop from single inheritance to multiple inheritance can often be greater than the performance drop from ordinary to virtual dispatch), and because it risks leading to "diamond" inheritance patterns, which are prone to ambiguity, confusion, and outright bugs.

 All inheritance should be `public`.
 If you want to do private